Skip to main content

 Image from Koen Smilde

-Just off Museumplein, you’ll find an array of designer shops sprinkled along the flashy PC Hooftstraat up to the Willemsparkweg.
-Shop for exclusive brands like Chanel, Louis Vuitton, DKNY, Mulberry, Ralph Lauren, Tommy Hilfiger, and more within a few short blocks.
-This district looks particularly magical during the festive season when the streets are adorned with twinkly lights and the storefronts put on their most vibrant displays.
+Just off Museumplein, you’ll find an array of luxury and designer shops along the P.C.
+Hooftstraat, leading up to the Willemsparkweg.
+Within a few short blocks, you can shop from exclusive brands like Chanel, Louis Vuitton, DKNY, Mulberry, Ralph Lauren, Tommy Hilfiger, and more.
+This district looks particularly magical during the festive season when the streets are decorated with twinkly lights and the storefronts put on their most vibrant displays.